MakieOrg/Makie.jl/README.md

 If you are using CairoMakie and GLMakie together, you can use each backend's `activate!` function to switch between them.

 ## Issues
-Please file all issues in the [Makie.jl](https://github.com/JuliaPlots/Makie.jl/issues/new), and mention CairoMakie in the issue text!
+Please file all issues in [Makie.jl](https://github.com/JuliaPlots/Makie.jl/issues/new), and mention CairoMakie in the issue text!

 ## Limitations